filecoin-project/devgrants/storage-provider-tools-rfps.md

 Rewards are also based on dynamic network conditions, baseline assumptions could be made, such as assuming the network will grow linearly which impacts how many blocks you can mine in the future (or you can try using different growth trajectories).
 Also currently there is only testnet data available.

-A scaffold of an earnings prediction calculator based on past performance could be useful to other miners.
+A scaffold of an earnings prediction calculator based on past performance could be useful to other SPs.
 A spreadsheet model, Observable notebook or CLI tool or similar could be used and plotting could be kept in FIL.

 <small>